What is atrophic vulvovaginitis?

 - Vaginal spotting (bleeding)

-Deficiency of oestrogen may also lead to dysuria (burning sensation when passing urine), urinary urgency, frequency and incontinence.
+Deficiency of oestrogen may also lead to dysuria (burning sensation when passing urine), urinary urgency, frequency and incontinence (the genitourinary syndrome of menopause).

 Bacteria in the vagina

 Lack of oestrogen causes changes in the normal vaginal organisms.
-Those seen in younger women (e.g. lactobacilli) disappear and are replaced by gram negative organisms such as Escherichia coli.
-This makes urinary or bladder infection more likely.
+Those seen in younger women (especially lactobacilli) disappear and are replaced by gram negative organisms such as Escherichia coli or those associated with bacterial vaginosis.
+Urinary or bladder infections are more common in postmenopausal women than in younger women.

 What does an atrophic vulva and vagina look like?